Jeremy-Day-Lab/Nucleic_Acids_Research_2020/README.md

   D --> E[5.
 Combine all peaks  with rbind in R. These peaks are the Regions of Open Chromatin or ROCs];
   E --> F[6.
 Keep only intergenic ROCs or iROCs];
   F --> G[7.
 Quantify transcription within iROCs];
   G --> H[8.
+Identify iROCs with bidirectional transcription.
+These are Transcriptionally Active Putative Enhancers or TAPEs] H --> I[9.
 Identify all genes within 1MB up and downstream from TAPE center];
-  H --> I[9.
-Correlate eRNA and mRNA transcriptional abundance];
+  I --> J[10.
+Correlate eRNA and mRNA levels for predicted enhancer-gene pairs];
 	style A fill:#98EFFF,stroke:#000,stroke-width:2px;
 	style B fill:#98EFFF,stroke:#000,stroke-width:2px;
 	style C fill:#98EFFF,stroke:#000,stroke-width:2px;